manticoresoftware/manticoresearch-php/docs/query.md

 Creates a `match` leaf.
 Constructor accepts:
-- array of keywords
+- an array of keywords
-- string of fields delimited by comma on which the keywords will be searched
+- a string of fields delimited by a comma on which the keywords will be searched

  ```php
 $bool->must(new \Manticoresearch\Query\MatchQuery(['query' => 'team of explorers', 'operator' => 'and'], 'title,content'));